Vyral/blake-sloan-recruiting/_posts/2019-02-28-show-me-your-plan-and-ill-show-you-your-future.md

 **Meaning..
 You Actually Follow Through With Your&nbsp;****Commitments****&nbsp;REGARDLESS Of What Life Throws At You..
 Regardless Of The Road Blocks..
 Or HOW WE FEEL****!&nbsp;**

-Take A Listen And Let Us Know Your Thoughts....&nbsp;
+Take A Listen And Let Us Know Your Thoughts….&nbsp;